SilentCheater/SilentCheater/README.md

 ### Hello there

 - I'm a computer science student at Technical University of Cluj-Napoca
-- I'm currently working on projects in Java and C for university
+- Currently working at MicroFocus (now OpenText)
-- I'm looking for a job opportunity
+- I'm looking for a new job opportunity
 - How to reach me: doracristian@yahoo.com
-- Here is a little pun: Which is the magic word that gets you what you want? - sudo
+- Here is a little pun: Why do programmers like dark mode?
+Because light attracts bugs